gbrrestoration/canonical-reefs/README.md

 - `10_extract_reef_depths.jl` : Use reef features to estimate reef depths from satellite-derived raster data.
 - `11_distance_nearest_port.jl` : Find the port closest to a reef.
 Document port name and corresponding distance (in meters using Haversine distance).
 - `12_update_EcoRRAP_locations.jl` : Update reefs that contain EcoRRAP sites to reflect current site list.
+- `13_add_GBRMPA_bioregions.jl` : Adds the bioregions for each reef from the GBRMPA bioregions.
+- `14_add_spatial_groupings.jl` : Adds the spatial groupins used in calibration of CoralBlox.

 ## Notes on feature attributes